mnagatsuka/next-firebase-auth/docs/coding-guidelines/frontend/19_example-practices.md

 ### 1. General Project Practices
 - **Follow the coding guidelines** defined in `01_introduction.md` to `18_vercel-deployment.md`.
 - Use **pnpm** for all package installations to ensure consistency.
-- Keep `.env.local` out of version control.
+- Keep `.env.development` out of version control.
 - Regularly update dependencies to patch security vulnerabilities.

 ### 2. Components & Architecture